Genos-coder/excel-data-2/README.md

 - now sort it based on the median salary in descending order

-- Create the cell where you can out the median salary based on the value you from the data validation dropdown you have created
+- Create the cell where you can get the median salary based on the value you from the data validation dropdown you have created

 ## Protecting data or your work from co-workers